mtzfactory/nango/docs/docs/build-integrations/create-integration.md

 A Nango connection represents the link between your end-user and Slack.
 If 10 of your users wanted to benefit from your product's Slack integration, you would have to obtain 10 different access tokens and initiate 10 different Slack connections (for more details on connections check the [Framework Overview](understand-nango/framework-overview.md#overview)).
 :::

-Shwotime, trigger the notify action of your Slack integration:
+Showtime, trigger the notify action of your Slack integration:
 ```typescript title="run-slack-notify.js"
 await nango.trigger('slack', 'notify', 1, {
         channelId: 'C03QBJWCWJ1',